jitsi/jitsi-videobridge/doc/statistics.md

 # XMPP MUC
 The statistics can also be published periodically via XMPP (which allows jicofo to monitor a set of bridges and perform load balancing, or allows an application to monitor the MUC and collect metrics from multiple bridges).
-In this case the key-vlue pairs are represented in XML format with a `stats` element like this:
+In this case the key-value pairs are represented in XML format with a `stats` element like this:
 ```xml
 <stats xmlns=' http://jitsi.org/protocol/colibri'>
 	<stat value='value' name='key'/>